-Silverwing, being ridden by Queen Alysanne. © Green Ronin Publishing
+Silverwing, ridden by Queen Alysanne.
+By Emile Denis © Green Ronin Publishing

-Silverwing took part in and survived the Battle in the Gullet.
-Along with Vermithor, Sheepstealer, Vermax and Seasmoke, Vermithor descended upon the ninety warships sailing under the banners of the Three Daughters.
+Ulf rode Silverwing to battle in the Battle in the Gullet.
+Along with Vermithor, Sheepstealer, Vermax, and Seasmoke, Silverwing descended upon the ninety warships sailing under the banners of the Three Daughters.

 A Storm of Swords